pseudosmp/pseudosmp.github.io/docs/about.md

 ---
 ## The Pseudo Force SMP is a fun Minecraft Survival Multiplayer server.
 It was created as a community server for the Pseudo Force YT Channel chain but made public later on.
-This server is powered by SushiDev.
+This server is powered by SillySushi.
 ### 🔶 Features: [🔗](https://pseudosmp.com/about#features)
 {: #features }
  - 🔸 FULL SUPPORT for both Java and Bedrock platforms